shuntaochen/CaloJMVC/README.md

 It makes use of the java exchange server and thread pool, and use url parameters as routes to create controller objects;
 Also integrated all utilities; I will make this a maven project later on;

-Of course, I may swith to use existing frameworks such as springboot etc. in actual practices, but this one is to gain general mastery,,
+Of course, I may switch to use existing frameworks such as springboot etc. in actual practices, but this one is to gain general mastery,,